gandalf-network/eyeofsauron/README.md

 ### Flags

-- -f, --folder [folder]: Set the destination folder for generated files
+- -f, --folder [folder]: Set the destination folder for the generated files

 - -j, --javascript : Specify if the generated files should be compiled to Javascript.